 - 1. To increase, in quantity and in quality, Louisiana's production of aerospace and related science and engineering graduates and professionals, - 2.
 To enhance in scope, depth, and number, research and development activities in aerospace and related sciences and engineering, and - 3.
-To indirectly increase aerospace and related industries in the state -- not only for economic development but also for economic diversification.
+To indirectly increase aerospace and related industries in the state.